Catherine Raynor and Ben Langdon lead Mile 91, supported by a team of talented and like-minded freelance associates.

 All of our associates have extensive experience in photography, film or interviewing and we have previously worked with every single one of them so we can vouch for the quality of their work.
 But it’s not just about that.
 We want them to bring the same personal qualities, sensitivity and fun to the shoot that we do.

-Ben has worked in developing countries over the last 15 years, photographing and filming in challenging environments and with vulnerable people.
-In the UK his work has taken him from hospitals to Buckingham Palace to puppy training camps, capturing moments as diverse as caesarians, gala dinners and assistance dog training.
+Ben has worked in developing countries and emerging economies for more than 15 years, photographing and filming in challenging environments and with vulnerable people.
+In the UK his work has taken him from hospitals to Buckingham Palace to puppy training camps.
 His natural friendliness means he gets the best out of his subjects, whether they have two legs or four.
 His creativity can bring out the interest in the most mundane moment.
 He also provides training in photography, film and editing skills.

-Catherine’s first taste of charity storytelling came in 2006 when she established VSO’s story gathering function.
-She has managed more than 40 story gathering visits to developing countries and numerous shoots in the UK.
+Catherine’s first taste of storytelling came in 2006 when she established VSO’s story gathering function.
+She has managed more than 40 story gathering visits to developing countries and emerging economies, plus numerous shoots in the UK.
 She has a keen eye for the heart of a story and is a sensitive interviewer.
 She is particularly adept at identifying barriers to productivity and helping organisations to break down silos that prevent powerful storytelling.
-She has helped a number of charities to establish their story gathering systems and processes, and has delivered training programmes for a number of organisations.

 Sarah is a compassionate writer, producer and storyteller.
 Formerly a Sky journalist, she has since worked in story gathering roles at Comic Relief, VSO and Crisis.
-She now works on a freelance basis, specialising in helping charities find and tell stories that touch people’s hearts and inspire donations and action.
 Sarah has written and made short films about homelessness, mental health, anorexia, self-harm and poverty in the UK, and travelled to Sierra Leone, Bangladesh, India and Rwanda to investigate bonded labour, violence against women, education, child soldiers, HIV/AIDS and maternal health.
 In September 2011 she was a finalist in the Guardian International Development Journalism Competition.